 If you use Tailwind, you’ll be provided data on when to pin so that you’re pinning at optimal times.
-If you’re doing it manually, I find pinning in the evenings is good, but you’ll want to spread some out because people will check in the AM or at lunchtime.
+If you’re doing it manually, I find pinning in the evenings and weekends is good, but you’ll want to spread some out because people will check in the AM or at lunchtime.
 I have read that Pinterest is chronological but Hubby follows me on Pinterest and my pins DO not enter his feed chronologically – he also doesn’t see all of them!
 But it still helps if you can target those optimal times, while also pinning consistently.
-This is why I love Tailwind: I set it up on a weekend and it automatically “releases” my pins throughout the week, at the best times (determined by Tailwind).
+This is why I love Tailwind: I set it once a week and it automatically “releases” my pins throughout the week, at the best times (determined by Tailwind).

 Pinterest reward consistency, so pinning regularly is ideal.
 This is something CONFIRMED by Pinterest – they want you regularly using the app, in small, human (not bot-like) movements.